-- Dsreg: An Azure AD specific component on Windows 10, that handles the device registration process for all device states.
+- Dsreg: An Azure AD specific component on Windows 10 or newer, that handles the device registration process for all device states.

 - Trusted Platform Module (TPM): A TPM is a hardware component built into a device, that provides hardware-based security functions for user and device secrets.
 More details can be found in the article Trusted Platform Module Technology Overview.